OpenNebula/addon-storpool/README.md

 The installation instructions are for OpenNebula 5.10+.

-If you are upgrading addon-storpoop please read the [Upgrade notes](#upgrade-notes) first!
+If you are upgrading addon-storpool please read the [Upgrade notes](#upgrade-notes) first!

 ### Pre-install